-The protection of habitats outside designated areas and a Council commitment to reject proposals that would interfere with natural floodplains would greatly benefit both aquatic and riparian habitats.
-IFI is opposed to any development on floodplain lands.
+The protection of habitats outside designated areas and a commitment to reject proposals that would interfere with natural floodplains would greatly benefit both aquatic and riparian habitats.
+IFI is opposed to development on floodplain lands as this practice is regarded as unsustainable.